AlessandroCaula/fullstack_open/part6/README.md

 Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.

+#### 6.17 Anecdotes and the Backend, step 4

+Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the Redux Thunk library.